 Through these Committees, the Board is able to effectively carry out its oversight responsibilities and take advantage of individual expertise to formulate strategies for the Company.
 The Committees make recommendations to the Board, which retains responsibility for final decision making.
 All Committees in the exercise of their powers so delegated conform to the regulations laid down by the Board, with well-defined terms of reference.
 The Committees render reports to the Board at the Board's quarterly meetings.
-A summary of the roles, responsibilities, composition and frequency of meetings of each of the Committees are i.
-The Executive Board Committee
+A summary of the roles, responsibilities, composition and frequency of meetings of each of the Committees are as stated hereunder:

-FOR THE YEAR ENDED 31 DECEMBER 2020
+FOR THE YEAR ENDED 31 DECEMBER 2021

-Compliance with code of corporate governance (Continued) Board committees (cont'd)
+20. Compliance with code of corporate governance (Continued)

+20.7 Board committees (cont'd)